Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Objective
 A function with a set of 2 pipettes and a list of volumes will return the positions and volumes of the elements that each pipette should transfer or distribute

+In case the volume needed is 0, that position will not be in th final output

 ### Tested systems

 Opentrons OT-2